-Currently, I am working on development and application of multiscale computational techniques.
+I am working in the field of theoretical and computational (bio)chemsitry, with particular emphasis on the development and application of multiscale computational techniques.
 Such techniques allow for multi-resolution investigation of molecular systems using all-atom, coarse-grained (CG), and mesoscale simulations.
 While all-atom simulation methods provide invaluable means for studying molecular systems, the available computational resources limit their direct applicability to many important biological processes due to the large length and time scales on which those processes occur.
-The CG methods provide molecular-level description, but are significantly more efficient due to the reduction in the number of degrees of freedom that represent the system.
+The CG methods provide a molecular-level description but are significantly more efficient due to the reduction in the number of degrees of freedom that represent the system.
 This is achieved by grouping some atoms into CG beads and formally eliminating others that implicitly influence the effective CG interactions.
-The mesoscale methods operate beyond molecular resolution, using continuum level theories.
+The mesoscale methods operate beyond molecular resolution, using continuum-level theories.
 Combined with systematic discretization techniques, they provide powerful tools for studying biological processes on submicrometer length scales.
 An example of such description can be the quasi-particle representation of a membrane, where each particle represents a patch containing hundreds or thousands of lipids.
 The clever combination of those methods and the link between them is a key for addressing many difficult biological and materials science problems.

 Direct source link: https://github.com/adavtyan/awsemmd